 Recruiters for real-life open roles across Bulgaria, Greece, Norway and Switzerland were asked to rate hypothetical CVs.

-The CVs were identical, expect for the sex of the applicant.
+The CVs were identical, except for the gender of the applicant.

 Below are the results - anything below the grey line represents discrimination.

-As you can see from the charts above, female candidates have a lower likelihood of being hired in…
+As you can see from the charts above, women have a lower likelihood of being hired in…

-- Bulgaria (females mechanics were rated 43% less positively than males)
+- Bulgaria (female mechanics were rated 43% less positively than males)

 - Greece (female mechanics were rated about 18% less positively than males)